Hall of Fame

 Inducted into ACS Hall of Fame – 2004 Arthur Hansen was a founding member of the Society in 1958.
 He served on early committees and was a dedicated cinematographer during the early years of film production in Australia.
 Initially Arthur … Read More

-Daryl Binning ACS
+Daryl Binning OAM ACS

-Daryl Binning ACS
+Daryl Binning OAM ACS

 Inducted into ACS Hall of Fame – 2004 Daryl was born Freemantle, WA.
 September 7 1939.
 As a young boy he regularly attended the local cinema.
 He was fascinated by the mysterious shaft of light coming out of the small … Read More